khofstetter94/data-structures-and-algorithms/javascript/singly-linked-lists/README.md

 - .append(): takes in a value and adds that value to the end of the linked list.
 - .insertBefore(): takes in a value and a new value, then inserts the new value before the input value in the linked list.
 - .insertAfter(): takes in a value and a new value, then inserts the new value after the input value in the linked list.
+- .kthFromEnd(): takes in a number (k) and finds the node value that is kth places from the end of the linked list.